Avnet/Fujikura-beamforming/README.md

 ## 1.5 Suggested Setup Sequence <a name="suggested-setup-sequence"></a>

-In this user guide the user is guided through the steps of hardware and software setup so that he/she can start using the Fujikura Type-C PAAM with TRIA's __RFSoC Explorer__ tool.
+In this user guide, the reader is guided through the steps of hardware and software setup with the goal of using the Fujikura Type-C PAAM with TRIA's __RFSoC Explorer__ tool.

 The image below shows two separate development kits.

 (1) is the Fujikura Type-C EVB (Evaluation Board).
 Detailed instructions for setting it up can be obtained from Fujikura after signing an NDA.
+Contact us at rfinfo@avnet.com to learn more about the NDA process.
 They also provide a set of Python scripts that demonstrate the various PAAM capabilities.
 In this setup, the IF signals will be provided via a signal generator and received signals will be displayed on test equipment.<br>

-(2) is an RFSoC development setup that consists of the the [AMD ZCU208 evaluation kit](https://www.xilinx.com/products/boards-and-kits/zcu208.html) combined with TRIA's [__RFSoC Explorer__](https://www.mathworks.com/rfsoc) tool wherein MATLAB® functions can be used to generate waveforms and to display the received signals.<br>
+(2) is an RFSoC development setup that consists of the the [AMD ZCU208 evaluation kit](https://www.xilinx.com/products/boards-and-kits/zcu208.html) combined with TRIA's [__RFSoC Explorer__](www.avnet.me/rfsoc-explorer) tool wherein MATLAB® functions can be used to generate waveforms and to display the received signals.<br>

-(3) is a set of cabled interconnections so that connects
+(3) is a set of cabled interconnections that connects
 - the ZCU208's RFSoC DAC outputs to the IF inputs of the Type-C PAAM EVB
 - the IF outputs of the Type-C PAAM EVB to the ZCU208's RFSoC ADC inputs

-__Note__ that using the Fujikura Python scripts for PAAM evaluation as in (1) above could be useful for experimentation, but that it is not necessary in order to complete the instructions in this guide.  __RFSoC Explorer__ leverages those Python functions directly.
+ > __Note__ that using the Fujikura Python scripts for PAAM evaluation as in (1) above could be useful for experimentation, but that it is not necessary in order to complete the instructions in this guide.  __RFSoC Explorer__ leverages those Python functions directly.

 <a name="figure-setup-stages"></a><br>
 <img src="./media/setup-stages.png" style="width:6.5in;height:auto;" /><br>